SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter26.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 26
-title: Chapter 26 - A Seat Made for One More
+Title: Chapter 26 - A Seat Made for One More
-layout: default
 ---

 ## Chapter 26: A Seat Made for One More